Key West: Early development

 In 1852, the first Catholic Church, St. Mary's Star-Of-The-Sea, was built.
 The year 1864 became a landmark for the church in South Florida when five Sisters of the Holy Names of Jesus and Mary arrived from Montreal, Canada, and established the first Catholic school in South Florida.
 At the time it was called Convent of Mary Immaculate.
-The school is still operating today and is now known as Mary Immaculate Star of the Sea School.
+The school is still operating today and is now known as the Basilica School of Saint Mary Star of the Sea.

 American Civil War and late 19th century

 During the American Civil War, while Florida seceded and joined the Confederate States of America, Key West remained in U.S. Union hands because of the naval base.
 Most locals were sympathetic to the Confederacy, however, and many flew Confederate flags over their homes.
 However, Key West was also home to a large free black population.
 This population grew during the war as more enslaved black people fled from their enslavers and came under the relative safety of the Union garrison there.
 Fort Zachary Taylor, constructed from 1845 to 1866, was an important Key West outpost during the Civil War.
 Construction began in 1861 on two other forts, East and West Martello Towers, which served as side armories and batteries for the larger fort.
 When completed, they were connected to Fort Taylor by railroad tracks for movement of munitions.
-Early in 1864, 900 men from the 2nd United States Colored Troops (USCT) arrived in Key West as replacements for the 47th Pennsylvania Volunteers.
-Many of these men would see action in southern Florida and the 2nd USCT would become "one of the most active" black regiments in Florida.
-Fort Jefferson, located about 68 mi from Key West on Garden Key in the Dry Tortugas, served after the Civil War as the prison for Samuel A. Mudd, convicted of conspiracy for setting the broken leg of John Wilkes Booth, the assassin of President Abraham Lincoln.